2023 Solar Incentives Guide for Clarkston, GA - Tax Credits & Rebates

 What are some environmental benefits of adding solar panels to my house?

-You can reduce your carbon footprint by 450 pounds of CO2 annually by switching to solar panels.
-This adds up to roughly 9,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+You can reduce your carbon footprint by 450 pounds of CO2 annually when you install solar panels.
+This adds up to roughly 9,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?